 What You Get

-You get a duplicate in many ways to the DAC package.
+You get a duplicate of many ways to the DAC package.
 This is no bad thing though actually and remember the amp did come out first.

 Given there is no DAC functionality there are no OTG cables instead you just get the 3.5mm to 3.5mm short IC connector as well as the USB A to Micro USB charging cable for the amp, the branded leather strap for absorbing stacking shocks and two rubber straps for “da stacking” itself.